 COVID-19 is a highly infectious disease caused by the novel coronavirus.
 It spreads through close personal contact with someone who has the virus.

-Read on to learn more about how COVID-19 can affect people with diabetes.
+Below, learn more about how COVID-19 may affect people with diabetes.

-Symptoms of COVID-19 can appear 2–14 days after exposure and typically include:
+Symptoms of COVID-19 tend to appear 2–14 days after exposure to the virus SARS-CoV-2 and can include:

 - a cough